brendanhu/ccircle/cc_student/wip/scenario04/README.md

+TODO(Brendan): scenario04 is broken right now, as it is still in the form from when we were all on a shared LAN in the
+        computer lab.

 --- CONNECTION OBJECT --------------------------------------------------------------------------------------------------

     connection.create() returns a connection object that you can use to send/receive messages to/from the game server